chpc-tech-eval/chpc24-scc-nationals/README.md

 ## Main Conference Participation

 In addition to supporting their teams, mentors are also **strongly** encouraged to participate in the Main Conference.
-Shuttles will be available between the Skukuza Safari Lodge *(Main Conference Venue)* and the Kruger Gate Hotel *(Student Cluster Competition Venue)*.

 There are a number of interesting talks, panels, workshops, tutorials and tracks [scheduled](https://events.chpc.ac.za/event/125/timetable/#all.detailed) for this year's conference.
 Coordinate and plan with your teams accordingly, so that you may make the best use of your time here by providing support, as well as enjoying and learning from the conference.

 # Cheat Sheet